the-gigi/k8s-multi-cluster-leader-election/README.md

 }
 ```

-The client-go leaderelection package is designed to accept any lock that implements the resourcelock.Interface interface, so it
+The client-go leaderelection package is designed to accept any lock that implements the `resourcelock.Interface` interface, so it
 is not limited to operate inside a single cluster, just because the built-in locks are all in-cluster objects.

 To test the cross-cluster leader election I create three virtual clusters and show how leader election works when killing the leader.

 # Prerequisites for running the leader election demo

-This setup is using my (Gigi) Dockerhub account to push images to, my Github account and private access token to store the shared lock in a private Gist.
+This setup is using my (Gigi) Dockerhub account to push images to my Github account and private access token to store the shared lock in a private Gist.

 If you want to replicate this yourself you need to change [values.yaml](helm/leader-elector/values.yaml) file and replace
 the target Docker registry/repository as well as the Gist Id: